-At first, the military had no place in Superhero Films.
-The movies that came out in 2000 and 2002 (X-Men, Spider-Man, and Blade II) were all devoid of any military presence; they all went into production before 9/11, so this is hardly surprising.
-But the U.S. Military were intricately linked to the plots of the films of 2003, Hulk and X2: X-Men United.
+Pre-2003, the military had no place in Superhero Films.
+X-Men, Spider-Man, and Blade II were all devoid of any military presence; they all went into production before 9/11, so this is hardly surprising.
+But the U.S. Military were intricately linked to the plots of the next batch of Superhero Films – 2003’s Hulk and X2: X-Men United.
 The next few years saw our heroes taking on super-terrorists instead of simple super-villains.
 One only has to look as far as 2005’s Batman Begins: the villainous Ra’s al Ghul is quite literally trying to spread terror.

-But at the same time, the film has all the trappings of a World War II Combat Film: “the hero, the group of mixed ethnic types… who come from all over the United States (and Brooklyn), the objective they must accomplish, their little mascot, …their weapons and uniforms” (Basinger, The World War II Combat Film, pg.
-15).
-The scene that demonstrates all of this best is when Rogers, as Captain America, goes to save a group of P.O.W.’s from a Hydra facility.
+The scene that demonstrates this best is when Captain America goes to save a group of P.O.W.’s from a Hydra facility.
 Not only is this Captain America’s Debut and First Fight, but he is rescuing soldiers from all over the country who rally around him like a mascot (elements noted as key to the genre in The World War II Combat Film).
-The two genres are blended throughout the rest of the film, creating the very first true Superhero-War Film hybrid
+The two genres are blended throughout the rest of the film, creating the very first true Superhero-War Film hybrid.